I keep a variety of topics I’m interested in on Google Alerts.

 For starters, I am a big believer in bragging which clearly is a form of self-praise.
 I’ve written about it before and attribute my turn around in that perception to my pal Regena Thomashauer.

-Culturally it has been acceptable for men to sing their praises for centuries while women were conditioned to make themselves invisible and portray humility no matter how great their achievements might be.
+For centuries it has been culturally acceptable for men to sing their praises while women were conditioned to make themselves invisible and portray humility no matter how great their achievements might be.

 Encouraging otherwise is to encourage staying small – especially for women.

-My experience when I run my YOUR DIGITAL YOU workshops is that the toughest part of personal branding – especially online where your trail of breadcrumbs is there for anyone to read anytime they would like to – is getting clarity on your story.
-The reason being you are now forced to look at what’s great about you and all the wonderful things you might bring to the table.
-For most people the idea of praising or as I like to call it, bragging about who you are is analogous to having root canal.
+My experience with my clients is that the toughest part of personal branding – especially online where your trail of breadcrumbs is there for anyone to read anytime they would like to – is getting your story straight.
+In that process you are now forced to look at what’s great about you and all the wonderful things you might bring to the table.
+For most people – especially women- the idea of praising or as I like to call it, bragging about who you are is about as appealing as having a root canal.

 And it shouldn’t be.